fetchai/agents-aea/packages/fetchai/protocols/consensus/README.md

-# Oracle Protocol
+# Consensus Protocol

 ## Description

-This is a protocol for oracle networks.
+This is a consensus protocol for aggregating observations.

 ## Specification